 We are a little different:

-We do some things a little different than many river and outdoor adventure companies.
+We do some things a little differently than many river and outdoor adventure companies.
 We believe that some in the outdoor industry have gotten a little lost.
 That they have forgotten what it truly means to be a guide and an outfitter and what it truly means to run a good trip.
 That they have forgotten that providing a truly amazing experience to guests is what will do the most towards protecting all these wild rivers and places that we love.
-That they have stopped improving the craft of guiding and adventure travel, have gotten stale, and in some cases very negative.
+That they have stopped improving the craft of guiding and adventure travel, have gotten stale, and in some cases even negative.

 Because of this we sometimes challenge the “this is the way it has always been done” attitude and we always put the guest experience first.
-At our core we are extremely guest oriented.
+At our core, we are extremely guest oriented.
 Most of our guests return year after year and some become friends off the river.
 You can read some of our guest testimonials here.

 “ You run the best business and hire the best people I have ever been with on the river.
 Runner up isn’t even close… Great entrepreneurship, customer service, and execution skills are rare, but you have them all going on inside the same shop. ”

 We run a huge variety of rivers and trips for such a small company.
 This is especially true during the spring.
 There may not be another company in the U.S. that has a busier or more diverse spring season.
 All the rivers we advertise we actually run.
 We run more trips on rivers such as the Cal Salmon and the Illinois than all other outfitters combined.
 Many times we are as busy in May as we are in July.

 We also run a lot of rivers that have temperamental flows, weather, and access.
 Last-minute logistical changes and river changes happen and need to be dealt with as seamlessly as possible and with a ton of positive energy.
 Because of this, we need dynamic people who can deal with last-minute change.